codegrits/ICSE24-AE/README.md

 ```

 But you are recommended to use `Mouse` as a substitute, because it is (1) more convenient and does not affect the
-usability of the artifact, and (2) The calibration results will not be accurate when using VM.
+usability of the artifact, and (2) the calibration results will not be accurate when using VM.

-The Python Interpreter Path is set to `/home/sandwich/anaconda3/envs/codegrits/bin/python`, which contains the required
+The Python Interpreter Path is set to `/home/sandwich/anaconda3/envs/codegrits/bin/python`, which contains
-Python packages.
+all required Python packages.

 #### Tracking